ElahehImani/NeuralCorrelateEvidenceAcc/README.md

 This repository contains the source code of the following paper:

-Imani, E., Radkani, S., Hashemi, A., Harati, A., Pourreza, H., & Goudarzi, M. M. (2022).
-Distributed coding of evidence accumulation across the mouse brain using microcircuits with a diversity of timescales. bioRxiv, 2022-09.
+Imani, Elaheh, Setayesh Radkani, Alireza Hashemi, Ahad Harati, Hamidreza Pourreza, and Morteza Moazami Goudarzi.
+"Distributed coding of evidence accumulation across the mouse brain using microcircuits with a diversity of timescales." eNeuro (2023).

 pipeline of the scripts:
 dPCA analysis:
 1) run averageRate.m to compute average firing rate